ProjectSegfault/website/src/routes/instances.md

     <div id="inv">
         <h3 class="instances"> Invidious </h3>
         <br>
-        Tired of using youtube on a old pc?
+        Tired of using YouTube on an old PC?
 Too Bloated?
+Want less tracking?
 Invidious is for you.
         <br>
         <a href="https://invidious.mutahar.rocks">Click here to access the website.</a>
         <br>